Grand Rounds

 Facilitating a resident’s journal club presentation.
 Journal Club happens monthly.
 When a resident chooses an article to present and appraise, she/he will usually approach a faculty member with an interest in the article’s topic to support and guide them.
 This includes attending the lunchtime journal club.

 Academic Half-Day Teaching.
 The residents have a protected academic half-day each Wednesday afternoon.
-Drs.
-Wijeratne and Hussain organize the teaching schedule.
-This is not usually didactic lecturing but is a “Problem-Based Curriculum” with a lot of participation from the residents present.
+Dr. J. Fairbairn organizes the teaching schedule.
+This is a combination of didactic lecturing and a “Problem-Based Curriculum” with a lot of participation from the residents present.
 Faculty still takes a major role in organizing and running these sessions that ultimately cover the whole postgraduate psychiatry curriculum.
 Tips on how to use the problem-based model are available from the organizers.

 Interviewing skills and OSCE practice are also scheduled during the academic half-days.
 Faculty facilitates these as well.